 1. In connection with the duration of auditing contracts, the provisions contained in article 17 of Regulation (EU) n° 537/2014, of 16 April, shall apply, particularly the provisions contained in sub-sections 3, 5, 6 and 8.
-Furthermore, the minimum duration of the initial contract period for auditors at public interest entities may not be less than three years; the total contract period, including any extensions, may not exceed the maximum duration of ten years established in article 17 of the said Regulation.
-Nonetheless, following the conclusion of the total maximum contract period of ten years for an auditor or audit firm, this period may be extended additionally up to a maximum of four years, provided that the same auditor or audit firm has been contracted simultaneously with one or more other auditors or audit firms to act jointly during this additional period.
+Furthermore, the minimum duration of the initial contracting period for auditors of public interest entities may not be less than three years; the total contracting period, including any extensions, may not exceed the maximum duration of ten years established in article 17 of the said Regulation.
+However, once the total maximum contracting period of ten years of an auditor or audit firm has ended, said period may be additionally extended up to a maximum of fourteen years, provided that the same auditor or audit firm has been hired simultaneously, together with one or more other auditors or audit firms to act jointly in this additional period, or up to ten years if a public call for tenders for the statutory audit is made in accordance with the provisions of Article 16, paragraphs 2 to 5 of the Regulation of EU number 537/2014, of April 16.

-During the initial period, or any extension agreed to the initial contract, it shall not be possible to rescind the contract without the existence of good grounds, which grounds shall not include differences of opinion regarding accounting measures or audit procedures.
-In all cases, the auditors and the audited entity must notify the Accounting and Auditing Institute of the termination or rescission of the audit engagement.
+During the initial period, or the extension period of the initial contract, the contract cannot be terminated without just cause, and divergences of opinions on accounting treatments or audit procedures cannot be considered as such.
+In any case, the account auditors and the audited entity must notify the Accounting and Audit Institute of the termination of the audit contract.

-2. With regard to the rotation of auditors and audit firms, the provisions contained in article 17.7 of Regulation (EU) n° 537/2014, of 16 April, shall be applicable, particularly those established in paragraphs three and four.
-Furthermore, after five years have elapsed from the initial contract, the rotation of the key audit partners for the audit engagement shall be compulsory and, in all cases, the term of three years must elapse before the said individuals shall be eligible to participate once more in the audit of that entity, in accordance with the provisions contained in article 17.7, paragraph one, of Regulation (EU) n° 537/2014, of 16 April.

-3. The designation of auditors or audit firms in public interest entities shall be subject to the provisions contained in sections 2, 3, 4, 5 and 6 of article 16 of Regulation (EU) n° 537/2014, of 16 April.

-4. Shareholders holding more than five per cent of the share capital or of the voting rights in the audited entity or its management body may apply to the Judge at the Court of First Instance corresponding to the entity's registered office for the revocation of the auditor designated by the General Meeting and the appointment of a different auditor when there is good cause.
+- 2. With regard to the rotation of auditors and audit firms, the provisions contained in article 17.7 of Regulation (EU) n° 537/2014, of 16 April, shall be applicable, particularly those established in paragraphs three and four.
+Furthermore, after five years have elapsed from the initial contract, the rotation of the key audit partners for the audit engagement shall be compulsory and, in all cases, the term of three years must elapse before the said individuals shall be eligible to participate once more in the audit of that entity, in accordance with the provisions contained in article 17.7, paragraph one, of Regulation (EU) n° 537/2014, of 16 April. - 3.
+The designation of auditors or audit firms in public interest entities shall be subject to the provisions contained in sections 2, 3, 4, 5 and 6 of article 16 of Regulation (EU) n° 537/2014, of 16 April. - 4.
+Shareholders holding more than five per cent of the share capital or of the voting rights in the audited entity or its management body may apply to the Judge at the Court of First Instance corresponding to the entity's registered office for the revocation of the auditor designated by the General Meeting and the appointment of a different auditor when there is good cause.
 In addition, such requests may be lodged by the Accounting and Auditing Institute.